About

 I am a Registered Respiratory Therapist.

-Twelve years into my career, I have found teaching is what I love most about being an RT.
+Thirteen years into my career, I have found that teaching is what I love most about being an RT.

 I am an outdoor adventurer.